markjwarner/jekyll-now/about.md

 permalink: /about/
 ---

-I am a PhD canditate at the Institute of Digital Health within UCL’s Interaction Centre.
+I am a PhD canditate at the Institute of Digital Health within UCL’s Interaction Centre (UCLIC).
 I use a mixture of research methods to understand the online social behaviours of users.
-I am especially interested in how people managing their individual privacy and personal data disclosures, and how these behaviours are used in relation to impression management.
+I am especially interested in how people managing their privacy and disclosure of personal information and how this is linked to people impression management behaviours.

-In my current research I am interested in what motivates people to share their health data in online social networks, and how people manage their digital health privacy.
-My research is situated within the context of HIV where I am exploring the disclosure decision-making behaviours of gay and bisexual men in online sex-social apps like Grindr.
+My current research is interested in how men who have sex with men (MSM) manage HIV status information in online sex-social applications (apps).
+Using a mixture of qualitative and quantitative research methods, I draw on economic, communication, and motivation theories to develop a rich understanding of how HIV status information in sex-social environments is being perceived, and how this information is changing interactions, behaviours, and social norms.
+My work challenges the notion of control in the design of sensitive disclosure fields and suggests that privacy may unravel around non-disclosures, as those not disclosing may be assumed to be "hiding" undesirable information.

 My research is funded by <a href="https://privacyus.eu">Privacy&Us</a>, EU Marie Skłodowska-Curie Innovative Training Networks.

 ### More Information

-In addition to my research interests, I am generally interested in technology as well as social psychology, running, travel, and archery.
-Prior to starting my PhD research, I worked for 5 years in Abu Dhabi (UAE) as a digital policing foreign advisor to the Ministry of Interior (MOI).
-I helped develop an advanced laboratory for acquiring and analysing data from mobile phones and other embedded systems.
-I have travelled to many places in the world, and will travel to many more.

-I love cats.
+I studied part-time for a masters degree in Security Management at the University of Portsmouth where I was awarded a distinction.
+My research was focused on how privacy concerns are formed, and how these concerns impact levels of self-censorship when communicating over online social messaging platforms.

+Prior to joining UCLIC, I worked as an advisor in digital forensics for a criminal investigations department in the Middle East.
+I was responsible for developing enhanced capabilities for extracting, analysing, and processing data from electronic devices in criminal investigations.

+I like cats, and being a husband and dad.

 ### Contact me